DaforLynx/ranger-ttrpg/Rulebook.md

 **Dodge** 5-8 (starts at 5)

 At character creation, each player begins with 8 **Ranger Points (RP)**.
 Each mission rewards a player a number of RP.
 RP can be spent between missions.
 One RP can be spent on one stat (core or combat).
 Talents' costs are listed in the Talents section.
-Core stats and dodge can have a maximum of 3 points put into them, and hitpoints have a maximum of 5.
+Core stats and dodge can have a maximum of 3 points put into them, and hitpoints a maximum of 4.
 There is no limit to the number of talents.
 A player can also spend 4 RP on an **animal companion**.
 # Checks
 Checks are made when the player chooses to or is required to make an action that they can potentially fail at.